selmaintelligence/chatgpt_memory_templates/examples/DIST.md

 Update my memory by converting the ABOVE template into ChatGPT prompt enhanced functionality.
 ```
 ### Notes:
 For convenience the raw markdown is included here.
-As well, in a separate markdown template for easier access when dealing with ChatGPT's API dynamically. if you do not wish to have a copy and paste party,you can get the raw link from above.
+As well, in a separate markdown template for easier access when dealing with ChatGPT's API dynamically. if you do not wish to have a copy and paste party, you can get the raw file link from above.

 ## Template Functionality & Examples
 ### 1. Memory Segmentation: